INDIAN FISH BREEDS AND REARING PRACTICES

 - Generally found in lakes, swamps, estuaries and feeds on shrimps, fry fish, macrophytic vegetation.

 Etropius Suratensis: (Green Chromide)

-- Exclusively in Indian states of Kerala and Goa it is known as Karimeen and Kalundar
+- Exclusively in the Indian states of Kerala and Goa, it is known as Karimeen and Kalundar

 - The fish is oval in shape and has a short snout.
 The colour of the fish is grey-green with a dark spot on the pectoral fin.
 The length of the fish is 20 cm but can reach a maximum length of 40 cm.

 - It lives in river deltas and feeds on aquatic plants, diatoms, animal matter and sometimes molluscs.

 - It is used as a food fish for its smell and is highly suitable for cultivation in ponds and lakes.